seruva19/kubin-extensions/README.md

+# Extensions for Kubin

+## Description

-Separate repository for storing extensions for https://github.com/seruva19/kubin
+Separate repository for storing extensions for [Kubin](https://github.com/seruva19/kubin).

+## Description

+Clone this repo into the "extensions" folder in Kubin root.
+More info [here](https://github.com/seruva19/kubin/wiki/Docs).